airshipit/airship-in-a-bottle/manifests/dev_minimal/README.txt

 5) cd into /root/deploy/airship-in-a-bottle/manifests/dev_minimal
 6) Update the set-env.sh with the hostname and ip on the appropriate lines.
 7) source set-env.sh

-NOTE: If running this behind a corporate proxy, you will need to update the
-      file deployment_files/site/dev-proxy/networks/common-addresses.yaml to
-      specify your proxy server and appropriate no_proxy list.
-In this file, also update the dns list, and add your corporate name servers to the dns list.
-This is done for name resolution of internal corporate addresses behind the proxy.
-      Also change set-env.sh to use TARGET_SITE of 'dev-proxy'.

 8) ../common/deploy-airship.sh
 You may sepecify a target point to stop the deployment by using an argument of "collect", "genesis", or "deploy" to the deploy_airship.sh.
 It will